-- A. Management concurs. - B. Management concurs.
+- A. Implemented. - B. Implemented.

-6. Practices Relating to Agent Programming Need Improvement
+6. Practices Relating to Agent Programming Need Improvement.

 Each agent provides an array of programs throughout the year to the public.
 While reviewing the documentation collected for each program such as sign in sheets, collection of parity information, payment records, etc. we noted the following concerns: